 Throughout his teens and young adulthood, Eric released several critically acclaimed live and studio albums.
 2006's "Havana" was a hit among Blues guitar lovers and tracks from this album are still featured often on SiriusXM's Bluesville station.
 2008's "Feels Like Home" featured the talented Duane Trucks on drums and recalled the 70's southern rock era.
 Hits from this album such as "The Ghetto" and "Just Walk Away" receive regular airplay to this day.
 In 2012, after years on the road, Eric entered the studio once again to record a powerful modern Blues record.
 "Dismantle The Sun" emerged.
 In 2015, Eric embarked on a quest to record a fully transatlantic studio album with some of the finest producers, engineers and musicians he knew.
 This led to "Black Gold" being recorded in both Nashville, Tennessee and Amsterdam, Netherlands.

-Eric's 2018 album "Polyphonic Prayer" was the beginning of Eric's new era of 'Bluesmetal' records featuring a more modern guitar sound and production style and featured the hit "Tennessee" and the slow blues classic "It's My Own Fault" which was immediately added to Spotify's own "Best of the Blues" playlist just days after the album's release.
+Eric's 2018 album "Polyphonic Prayer" was the beginning of Eric's new era of 'Bluesmetal' records featuring a more modern guitar sound and production style and featured the hit "Tennessee" and the slow blues classic "It's My Own Fault" which was immediately added to Spotify's own "Best of the Blues" playlist and received a half-million streams just days after the album's release.
 2020's "Grandview Drive" took Eric's signature 'Bluesmetal' sound further into arena rock territory with a bigger mix and production than his previous solo albums.
 "Grandview Drive" also saw Eric coming into his own as a confident songwriter with radio-friendly tracks and stadium rock hooks, all while maintaining the searing guitar licks and tones that his fans have come to expect from him.